Ryan-Vakhshoori/freefinder/README.md

 ## Usage

 1. Open Google Calendar in Chrome.
-2. Click the extension icon in the Chrome toolbar.
+2. Click the FreeFinder extension icon in the Chrome toolbar.
 3. View your available time slots and adjust settings as needed.